Azzedde/Azzedde.github.io/_posts/2025-09-27-linear-regression.md

 |  11 |             34.0 |                 8.96 |                96 |
 |  12 |             35.0 |                 9.50 |                96 |

-What we find is that both ice cream consumption and sunburn levels rise together.
-Of course seeing it in a table will be always difficult, that's why we very often plot our data and visualize each line in a data point where the two axis are the two columns we are interested in:
+We can see that on hotter days, both ice cream sales and sunburn intensity increase.
+Another very interesting thing is that you could also probably predict ice cream consumption reasonably well just by looking at the sunburn index, without even knowing the temperature.
+Why?
+Because sunburn and ice cream sales tell similar stories.
+They move together because they share a common driver which is temperature.

+Tables are hard to parse visually, so let's plot the relationship:

 <figure class="align-center" style="width:90%">
 <img src="/assets/images/sunburn_vs_icecream.png" alt="Our data plotted sunburn index vs ice screams bought">
 </figure>

-At first glance, it looks like eating ice cream somehow causes more sunburn, or that sunburned people crave ice cream!
-This is what we call correlation (in math it has a formal definition that you will discover if you continue reading ;) ), “when one is above its usual level, the other tends to be above its usual level too” (and when one is below, the other tends to be below).
-That “togetherness of wiggles” is what correlation measures.
+Does eating ice cream cause sunburn?
+Do sunburned people crave more ice cream?
+Of course not.
+What we're seeing here is **correlation**, which is the tendency of two variables to move together.
+When sunburn is above its typical level, ice cream consumption tends to be above its typical level too.
+When one is low, the other tends to be low.
+This "togetherness" is what correlation captures, though it says nothing about causation (if one is the cause of the other).
+Both variables are simply responding to the same underlying factor: temperature.

-You are probably starting to feel now that this concept of correlation is not just a curiosity—it’s actually very important if we want to predict one value from another.
-Think about it: if two variables really move together, then knowing one should give us some information about the other.
-In our toy dataset, we might want to predict how much ice cream is bought based on sunburn, or vice versa.
-But here’s the catch: in real datasets, not every column matters.
-Some features in the table will have nothing to do with the target we want to predict.
-So before we can even dream of fitting a “best line,” we need a way to measure, cleanly and mathematically, whether two variables really *do* move together.
-That’s the motivation behind correlation.
+The formal mathematical definition of correlation will come soon.
+To get there, we need to build it from the ground up.

-The first thing we need is a notion of what’s *typical*.
+The first thing we need is a notion of what's *typical*.
 For each variable, we take the **average**, the mean, over all days.
 This number is our baseline.

-For sunburn ((x)) and ice cream ((y)) we calculate:
+For sunburn $$(x)$$ and ice cream $$(y)$$ we calculate:

 $$\bar{x} = \frac{1}{n}\sum_{i=1}^n x_i = 5.43, \quad \bar{y} = \frac{1}{n}\sum_{i=1}^n y_i = 67.25$$